RizarOne/RizarOne/README.md

 - OnionBoy3D Preview currently in progress

 ## Introduction
-- I am a student studying information and communication technology to become a game industry software developer.
+- Student studying information and communication technology to become a game industry software developer.

 ## Skills
 - Learning the ropes of C# and Unity for game development.